Edith Kaplan

-Edith F. Kaplan (February 16, 1924 – September 3, 2009) was an American psychologist.
-She was a pioneer of neuropsychological tests and did most of her work at the Boston VA Hospital.
+Edith F. Kaplan (February 16, 1924 – September 3, 2009) was an American psychologist, and a pioneer of neuropsychological tests who did most of her work at the Boston VA Hospital.
 Kaplan is known for her promotion of clinical neuropsychology as a specialty area in psychology.
 She examined brain-behavioral relationships in aphasia, apraxia, developmental issues in clinical neuropsychology, as well as normal and abnormal aging.
 Kaplan helped develop a new method of assessing brain function with neuropsychological assessment, called "The Boston Process Approach."

-As a graduate student Kaplan worked with Heinz Werner, and then collaborated further with Norman Geschwind and Harold Goodglass.
+As a graduate student, Kaplan worked with Heinz Werner, and then collaborated further with Norman Geschwind as well as Harold Goodglass.

 Personal history

 Kaplan was born in Brooklyn, New York.
 She earned her bachelor's degree at Brooklyn College, then did her graduate work at Clark University in Worcester, with a dissertation focusing on the development of word meanings and apraxia in children.

-Kaplan was a Professor in the departments of Neurology and Psychiatry, and in the Behavioral Neuroscience Ph.D.
+Kaplan was a professor in the departments of Neurology and Psychiatry, and in the Behavioral Neuroscience Ph.D.
 Program at Boston University School of Medicine at the time of her death.
-Kaplan was also Professor of Psychology at Suffolk University and Affiliate Professor of Psychology at Clark University.
+Kaplan was a professor of psychology at Suffolk University and Affiliate Professor of Psychology at Clark University.
 She was also a member of the Psychology Department at the Baycrest Hospital in Toronto, Ontario, Canada.